-Since seasonal employees are only employed for a relatively short time every year, employers often overlook the fact that employment contracts should still be provided.
+Since short-term employees are only employed for a relatively short time every year, employers often overlook the fact that seasonal employment contracts should still be provided.

-Implementing employment contracts into seasonal work relationships can be beneficial for both the employee and the employer.
-For the employee, employment agreements can be useful for stating compensation, hours of work, and providing a set end date so there is no confusion surrounding the length of the seasonal employment.
+Implementing seasonal employment contracts into short-term work relationships can benefit both the employee and the employer.
+For the employee, employment agreements can be useful for stating compensation, and hours of work, and providing a set end date so there is no confusion surrounding the length of the seasonal employment.

 What are some things to keep in mind when recruiting seasonal staff?

-What are some good practices to retain seasonal employees?
+What are some good practices for retaining seasonal employees?